By Brook Elgie on Monday 12 April 2021

 Over the next few weeks I will cover some of the issues that I often get asked about in my role as one of the Appraisal Leads for NHSE Yorkshire and Humber, in particular questions about “What is good enough supporting information?”

-Blog post by Dr Duncan Walling on Friday 24 July 2015
+By Dr Duncan Walling on Friday 24 July 2015

 One of the questions we get asked a lot is "what counts as CPD"?
 Does it have to be a course attended or an online learning module and who judges this.
 The answer is any of these can be counted as CPD but it is the learning and the reflection that is the key.

-Blog post by Phil Wilks on Tuesday 7 July 2015
+By Phil Wilks on Tuesday 7 July 2015

 Up until now we’ve been offering various services (surveys, appraisals, event bookings and so on) under the name of Revalidation Toolkit.
 Although we started out as a revalidation tool, we realised the word “revalidation” was restricting what we were doing and confusing people.
 Although medical revalidation remains one of our key areas we now offer a lot of other services.
 Some people also know us as myLMC which is even more confusing.

-Blog post by Dr Duncan Walling on Thursday 4 June 2015
+By Dr Duncan Walling on Thursday 4 June 2015

 We have today launched a major update to both our Appraisal toolkit and Learning Diary.